-I have recently defended my PhD thesis at the European University Institute in Florence which examined how and why parties speak about democracy and the political system.
+In December 2019, I defended my PhD thesis at the European University Institute in Florence which examined how and why parties speak about democracy and the political system.
 As part of my PhD, I was also involved in the ERC research project Political Conflict in the Shadow of the Great Recession (POLCON) led by Hanspeter Kriesi.
 Before my PhD, I obtained an MA in Political Science from Central European University with a specialization in political research methodology and studied in Frankfurt, Madrid and Exeter during my BA in Sociology and History of Science.

-Most of my current research focuses on democracy and immigration through the lens of party politics.
+Most of my current research focuses on digital politics, democracy and immigration through the lens of party politics.
 Although I study different European countries, I am particularly interested in Hungary and Central-Eastern Europe.
 Methodologically, I have always worked with text.
 This has led me from qualitative interviews to quantitative text analysis, webscraping and machine learning.